HINGHAM HIGH CREW

 There are three areas where we need the most help:

-Fundraising / Sponsorship — As a volunteer, you would be helping organize and run events to help us secure funding.
-We do not receive funding from HHS, so need to raise around $100,000 each year to upgrade equipment, provide extra coaching staff as the team grows, etc. This volunteer opportunity involves helping with spring/summer fundraisers and adding sponsors.
+Fundraising / Sponsorship — As a volunteer you would be helping organize and run events to help us secure funding.
+We do not receive funding from HHS, so need to raise around $100,000 each year to repair and upgrade equipment, provide extra coaching staff as the team grows, etc. This volunteer opportunity also involves helping with spring/summer fundraisers and adding sponsors.